UF Graduate Students

 Former Therapist & Child Skills Group Leader

-Gabi is currently completing her postdoctoral fellowship at Texas Tech University Health Sciences Center.
+Gabi is currently an Assistant Professor in the Department of Psychiatry at Texas Tech University Health Sciences Center.

 Former Therapist & Child Skills Group Leader

-Jimmy is currently completing his postdoctoral fellowship at Texas Tech University Health Sciences Center.
+Jimmy is currently an Assistant Professor in the Department of Psychiatry at Texas Tech University Health Sciences Center.

 Former Child Skills Group Leader

-Sarah is currently a 5th-year doctoral student at Texas Tech University.
+Sarah is currently a 6th-year doctoral student at Texas Tech University.

 Former Child Skills Group Leader

-Tristen is currently a 4th-year doctoral student at Texas Tech University.
+Tristen is currently a 5th-year doctoral student at Texas Tech University.